mayonesa/zio-airlines/README.md

 - Submission: clone this repo and set your remote to your personal, _private_ repo.
 Once ready for evaluation, please add @zio-airlines as a collaborator
 - a `build.sbt` is included with library versions specified.
 They were chosen as the latest w/ no known significant issues.
-However, you're welcome to choose which versions you prefer.
+However, you're welcome to choose whichever versions you prefer.
 - Help:
   - The Zionomicon (Slack: #zionomicon) book is the ideal companion for this workshop.
 Particularly, chapters 2-4, 6-14, 20-21, 34-37, and, perhaps, 26 for pt.
 4 and 5 could be considered essential.
 Also, while this book covers ZIO 2, ZIO